morey-tech/aap_tf_snow_demo/exec-environment/README.md

-## Create an Execution Environement for Ansible Automation Platform which allows you to use terraform.
+## Create an Execution Environement for Ansible Automation Platform
-Read this in other languages: :fr:[ French/Français](README.fr.md)

 ## Prerequisites